docker/docs/content/subscription/build-details.md

 ---
-title: Docker Hydrobuild subscriptions and features
+title: Docker Cloud Build subscriptions and features
-description: Learn about the Docker Hydrobuild subscriptions plans and features
+description: Learn about the Docker Cloud Build subscriptions plans and features
-keywords: subscription, pro, team, business, features, build, cloud, cloud build, remote builder, hydrobuild
+keywords: subscription, pro, team, business, features, build, cloud, cloud build, remote builder
 ---

-You can enhance your teams' builds with a Hydrobuild subscription.
+You can enhance your teams' builds with a Cloud Build subscription.
 This page describes the features available for the different subscription tiers.

-## Docker Hydrobuild Starter
+## Docker Cloud Build Starter

-If you have an existing [Docker subscription](./details.md), Hydrobuild is included.
+If you have an existing [Docker subscription](./details.md), Cloud Build is included.
 The features available vary depending on your subscription tier.

-### Docker Personal plus Hydrobuild
+### Docker Personal plus Cloud Build

 - 50 build minutes every month
 - Available for one user